 Since 1844, the Correctional Association has remained steadfast in its commitment to informing the public debate on prisons and has grown into a dynamic and innovative force for lasting progressive change.
-We were instrumental in the creation of a separate system for youth convicted of crimes in 1899; saw to the ending of corporal punishment as a matter of policy in state prisons and jails; were among the first to address the crisis of AIDS in prison in the 1980s; and helped to establish in-prison vocational, educational and substance abuse treatment programming.
+The CA’s impact has resulted in important reforms and improvements in a number of areas affecting people in prison.
+In our early years following our founding, we were instrumental in the creation of a separate system for youth convicted of crimes; and saw to the ending of corporal punishment as a matter of policy in state prisons and jails.
+We were among the first to address the crisis of AIDS in prison in the 1980s; and helped to establish in-prison vocational, educational and substance abuse treatment programming.

 A few examples of our other policy successes over the last decade include:

 - The SHU Exclusion Law, prohibiting the placement of incarcerated individuals with severe mental illness in solitary confinement and mandating the creation of more humane residential mental health units;

 - The Medicaid Suspension Law, enabling incarcerated individuals to secure Medicaid coverage more expeditiously upon release from prison;

 - The DOH Oversight Law, requiring the Department of Health to monitor HIV and hepatitis C care in New York State prisons and jails.

 - The Raise the Age law, passed in 2017, ending the practice of prosecuting 16- and 17-year-olds as adults and placing htem in adult prisons.

 - The Safe Harbor Act, protecting sexually exploited minors from prosecution and incarceration for prostitution;

 - The creation and implementation of a landmark anti-discrimination policy aimed at protecting incarcerated LGBTQ youth from harassment and abuse;

 - The 2009 Anti-Shackling Law, outlawing the use of shackles on pregnant women who are incarcerated during labor and after delivery